Businesses That Help Fundraise: The Ultimate Guide for Nonprofits, Schools & Communities

 Fundraising is no longer just bake sales and gala nights.
 Strategic partnerships with mission-aligned businesses can give your cause:

-More funding channels (corporate giving, sponsorship, matching gifts)
+- More funding channels — Corporate giving, sponsorship, matching gifts

-Fewer admin hours with tools and automation
+- Fewer admin hours — Tools and automation

-Long-term impact instead of one-time events
+- Long-term impact — Not just one-time events

 According to Charities Aid Foundation, over 70% of consumers prefer to support brands that give back.
 Partnering with the right business is a growth strategy—not just a fundraising tactic.